golsun/DialogRPT/README.md

 python src/data.py width 2011
 # TODO: repeat the above command with 2012 and 2013
 ```
+The expected file structure in `data` folder is shown below.
-The final `train.tsv` and `vali.tsv` files are used to train the model.
-One may use `vali.tsv` from a future year as the test set.
+The final `train.tsv` and `vali.tsv` files (e.g. in `data/out/updown`) are used to train the model.
+One may use `vali.tsv` from a future non-overlapping year as the test set.
 (We used 2011-2012 for train/vali and 2013 for test)

-The expected file structure in `data` folder is
 ```bash
 ├── data
    └── bz2